Leonardo DiCaprio praises Indian man for discovering new fish in a bucket

 "Since these fish are found in groundwater, the only way to catch them is when they accidentally come out through taps,'' Mr Raghavan said.

-The aquifers are connected to wells and when they dry up in summer, the fish appear there.
+The aquifers are connected to wells and when they dry up in summer, the fish sometimes appear there.
 Kerala has the highest density of homestead wells in India, with close to seven million structures in the state's highland and midland areas.

-In Mr Abraham's case the fish is believed to have gone from the groundwater into the well and from there to the water tank on the roof, before landing in his bucket.
+In Mr Abraham's case the fish could have gone from the groundwater into the well and from there to the water tank on the roof, before landing in his bucket through the tap.

 "It is an accidental opportunistic kind of sampling," said Dr Raghavan.